 Type: Best Practice

-Description: This article explains how to monitor a Cisco UCS B-Series Blade Chassis with Hardware Sentry KM.
+Description: How to monitor a Cisco UCS B-Series Blade Chassis with Hardware Sentry KM.

 Additional Keywords: Cisco, Cisco UCS, B-Series, Blade Chassis